sundararajan-rajendr/SONiC/doc/mgmt/Sonic_mirror.md

 This feature will allow the user to configure mirror session and ip mirror access list on an interface using SONiC Management Framework via CLI, REST or  gNMI.
 The underlying mirror session DB schema is already provided by mirror session support from SONiC.
 The mirror sessions created can then be associated to ip mirror access list and ACL rules can be configured to mirror selected packet only.
 The mirror access list can then be associated to interfaces for mirroring packets on that interface.

+Note: Currently the backend doesn't support changing mirror session parameters once created.
+Also certain parameters are required to create a mirror session as defined in the sonic yang for mirror session.

 ## 1.1 Requirements